aces/Loris/modules/document_repository/README.md

 Users can enable notifications for the document_repository in the My Preferences module.
 Once activated, users receive an email each time one of the following events occurs:
 * Addition, deletion or modification of a file (by another user)
 * Addition of a category (by another user)
+* The filter only works in the current directory (root folder only contains diretories).
+* The global filter will filter the file accross the directoris.

 ### Dashboard Widget